gctools-outilsgc/aurora-website/src/docs/en/component/colour.md

 ## Palettes

 Colour palettes consist of an array of colours that are used consistently within your particular application.
-Colour palettes are designed to work harmoniously with each other often incorporating primary colours, and secondary accent colours that are used to add variety and visual appeal to your application.
-The colour palette starts with primary colours, and builds on hues of that colour to create a complete and usable palette.
+Colour palettes typically include a primary colour, a secondary colour and three accent colours.
+These colours are used to add variety and visual appeal to the main components of your application.

-Themes enable consistent application styling through surface shades, shadow depth and ink opacity.

-We have created other sample colour palettes that you may wish to use in your own system.
-Please see each swatch for corresponding text colour.

 All colour palettes provided in this system meet WCAG 2.1 Standards for colour contrast if used with the correct text colours provided.

+Below are some sample palettes that can be used in your application:

 ### Aurora Borealis